North Newport News , Virginia — The American South (Mid-Atlantic)

 By 1800, Tidewater soil was exhausted from generations of tobacco cultivation.
 John Taylor’s Arator (1813) discusses the rejuvenation of the soil through crop rotation, deep plowing, draining and enclosing livestock.
 In 1832, Edmund Ruffin’s “Essay on Calcareous Manures” details the use of marl for reversing soil acidity and harvesting higher yield crops.
 Richard Lee and Peninsula farmers practiced these new methods of cultivation, and they formed the Middle Plantation Agricultural Society for the promotion of scientific farming in 1860.

 The Civil War brought destruction and ruin for Lee’s farm and property.
 In 1862, the Confederates destroyed 85 acres of wheat and tore down eight miles of his fences.
 Lee abandoned his land and did not return until September 1865.
 After the war, he placed 13 liens on his property and owed $30,000 by 1870.
-Local newspapers advertised the sale of a “Valuable Plantation, in Warwick County, late the property of Richard D. Lee … This is the largest and most valuable estate in the County of Warwick, and is highly improved.”
+Local newspapers advertised the sale of a “Valuable Plantation, in Warwick County, late the property of Richard D. Lee.
+This is the largest and most valuable estate in the County of Warwick, and is highly improved.”
 In January 1871, William Henry Aspinwall of New York purchased the property.

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is January 1871.

 Location.
 37° 11.981′ N, 76° 34.518′ W. Marker is in Newport News, Virginia.
 It is in North Newport News.
-Marker can be reached from Yorktown Road (Virginia Route 238), on the left when traveling north.
+It can be reached from Yorktown Road (Virginia Route 238), on the left when traveling north.
 Marker is located on the grounds of Lee Hall Mansion.
 Touch for map.
 Marker is in this post office area: Newport News VA 23603, United States of America.
 Touch for directions.

 More about this marker.
 The right of the marker features an image of “An advertisement for the 1860 Middle Plantation Agricultural Society Exhibition [which] appealed to local agriculturalists in Warwick.”